chadananda/flowkit/example_apps/ocr-pdf/README.md

 # OCR PDF Example App

-This is an example application built with the Flowkit framework that demonstrates how to create a PDF OCR processing pipeline.
+This is an example application built with the Flowlite framework that demonstrates how to create a PDF OCR processing pipeline.

 ## Features